hardikSinghBehl/learning-aws-java/pub-sub/README.md

 The sample project acts as both a publisher to an SNS topic and a subscriber to the corresponding subscriber SQS queue.

+The application exposes a single POST REST API `/api/v1/users` which when invoked publishes a message to the configured SNS topic.

+The application also contains a listener class that polls the SQS queue sbuscribed to the configured topic and logs the recevied message.

+For simplicity, we'll use a single IAM user that holds permission to perform all desired operations.

 ### Configuring Publisher
 1. Create an SNS topic in the desired region
 2. Create an IAM user
-3. Configure the below policy to the created IAM user
+3. Configure the below policy to the created IAM user:

     ```json
     {